SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_i2s/readme.md

 - Switch the power state from PS2 to PS4
 - Perform another loopback test

+> **Note:** When utilizing the I2S1 instance in high power mode with DMA enabled, it is advisable to allocate buffers in the ULP Memory block.

 **Note!**
 1. Make sure to use non-ROM I2S APIs for this application and SL_I2S driver.
 2. sl_i2s_xfer_config_t has following parameters,